Our Team

 Heather embraces the joys and challenges of parenting teenagers and takes pride in helping others realize their dreams.
 A master at navigating chaos, she often finds herself in the role of an unpaid therapist—a talent she jokes could have been her calling.
 With a knack for graphic design, Heather expresses her creativity while also taking on the task of organizing everyone’s lives, even if her own sometimes gets left out.
 These passions fuel her connections and keep her inspired.

-Kara Alt, Board Member
+Kara Powell, Board Member

 Background